madscientist42/G15Interface/README.md

   etc...)
 This depends on how much different it is other than the display (which I'll account for with a small refactor if that's the only oddball thing...)
-- The thumbstick on the G13.
-It's about to be the next thing up on the hit-parade as we rework and refactor the getPressedKeys() method.
-It is expected to be renamed to getDeviceEvent() and it'll pass the G13 thumbstick as a separate parameter and it'll just be un-set for anything that doesn't present it.

 Roadmap:

-- Thumbstick support proper.
 - Adding "rendering" so that we can frame in versions of the tools that used to be offered by G15tools.
 I'm still thinking a bit on this.
   I'd like to make it be almost like a simple framebuffer, which isn't